We recommend the following books, and provide them to our families on our adoption list:

 - How to RAISE A PUPPY You Can Live With, 4th Ed, Rutherford & Neil

 We strongly suggest a trainer, especially if you have young kids or special needs.
 Special needs families should consider a trainer necessary and a weekly part of their work for at least the first year to ensure the dog and family are working together.
 Although many families think training is easy and simple with this breed, training is not a one size fits all approach.
 Trainers meeting with families often can adjust behaviors (both the families and the dogs) before they become an issue that is difficult to address and many times personal approaches which may work for one dog do not work with others.
-Good trainers have the ability to read a dogs behaviors and adjust training approaches.
+Good trainers have the ability to read a dogs behaviors and adjust labradoodle training approaches.
 We strongly suggest you listen to your trainer and follow thru.
 IF you disagree with your trainer find another who you can work with easily.
 Trainers have incredible abilities, trust them.

-We can house train your puppy!
+We can house train your labradoodle puppy!

-Beyond what we provide here, 0 to 8 weeks, we do offer additional training of our puppies for those families that are looking for a trained puppy.
+Beyond what we provide here, 0 to 8 weeks, we do offer additional labradoodle training of our puppies for those families that are looking for a trained puppy.
 This involves 2-4 weeks of training in the home of a wonderful trainer at an additional charge.
 The puppy will go through basic obedience, house training including crate training plus a great degree of socialization both in home and out with adults, cats, other dogs and children.
 Please note this does NOT mean the dog will instantly be a perfectly trained adult dog.
 It is still a puppy and will require follow through in your home.
 However, it will provide the basics and an excellent start for those that do not feel they can provide these themselves.
 References are available.
-Please email us for details if you are interested in this trained puppy service.
+Please email us for details if you are interested in this trained labradoodle puppy service.
 This is not the same as a board and train facility where the dog is put in a crate and removed for training sessions a few designated times a day, we feel this does not work.
 Our trainer takes on one puppy at a time and teaches daily living with free roam of the house and crate training at night.
-We currently can recommend a quality in home trainer in South Carolina, Cincinnati and Orlando.
+We currently can recommend a quality in home trainer in Charleston, Cincinnati and Orlando.

 Here is a basic description of our in home puppy training:

-Puppy Life lessons
+Labradoodle Puppy Life lessons

 Learning to live at home